MaskingTechnology/jitar/README.md

 # Jitar - Distributed runtime

+Do you always know when and how to scale your applications?
+Neither do we.

 [<img width="1102" alt="explainer" src="videos/introduction/publication/banner.png">](https://www.youtube.com/watch?v=BMgJ4wZbCWg)

-Welcome to [Jitar](https://jitar.dev), a distributed runtime for JavaScript and TypeScript that lets you build your application as a monolith and deploy it as (micro)services by configuration.
+Welcome to [Jitar](https://jitar.dev), a distributed runtime for JavaScript and TypeScript that lets you build your application as a monolith and scale it just-in-time by configuration.

 Jitar runs on the server and the web browser, closing the gap between the frontend and backend.
 All end-to-end communication is automated with type-safety.
 You can call your server functions directly, Jitar takes care of the rest.